orbcode/orbuculum/README.md

  `-t, --tag [number]`: Specify tag to decode.
 Defaults to 1.

- `-v, --verbose [x]`: Verbose mode 0..3.
+ `-v, --verbose [x]`: Verbosity level 0..3.

-Its worth a few notes about interrupt measurements. orbtop can provide information about the number of times an interrupt is called, what its maximum nesting is, how many 'execution ticks' it's active for and what the spread is of those.
+It is worth a few notes about interrupt measurements. orbtop can provide information about the number of times an interrupt is called, what its maximum nesting is, how many 'execution ticks' it's active for and what the spread is of those.
 Here's a typical combination output for a simple system;